Really? No lunch meat or sushi during pregnancy, and I can’t touch kitty litter??

 Listeria is the big bad bacteria that you want to avoid during pregnancy, mainly because it can cross the placental barrier and infect the fetus, which can result in miscarriage or fetal death.

-True, pregnant women are about 20 times more likely to get listeria than the non-pregnant, but EVEN SO, it is EXTREMELY rare, infecting about 50-100 per million (or, 1 in 10,000) for those with a bun in the oven (3 to 5 per million without).
+True, pregnant women are about 20 times more likely to get listeria than non-pregnant women, but EVEN SO, it is EXTREMELY rare, infecting only about 1 in 8,000 pregnancies per year.

 For the sake of comparison, your lifetime chance of dying in a car accident is about 1 in 500.